Home

 Natural flea control methods are often best in preventing flea problems.
 If you find you must use additional methods, flea products containing "insect growth regulators" or "IGRs" are the next safest method to control fleas.

-Common Flea Insecticides - More information about commonly used insecticides and their effects on your cat's health.
+Other Common Flea Insecticides - More information about commonly used insecticides in pet products.

 Didn't find what you were looking for?
 Use the Google search box for more feline health information.